Shabz-tech/Cybersecurity_Portfolio/1. Windows-Server-2019 -AD-DHCP-IIS-FTP/README.md

 This lab documents my practical experience configuring a Windows Server 2019 environment to provide core network and web services.
 This was something I built as part of one of my projects at RMIT.

 It is a basic client server model with a Linux VM acting as a Firewall and Router.
 It is a simple network that is part of 192.168.10.0/24 subnet.
-There are no Vlans and it is definetly not hardened.
 I will build the rest of the homelab virtual network on top of this and implement industry standard firewall/router, implement Vlans, use IDS/IPS, SEIM tools etc.

-Back to the current lab!

 I found Windows Server 2019 functions straight forward.
 The challenge started when I wanted to route all traffic via Linux Firewall.
 However, we persevered and finished our tasks.